tsgates/arch-wiki-markdown/wiki/Alienware_M14xR2.md

     parm:           btcoex_enable:Enable wifi-BT coexistence (int)
     parm:           enable_diversity:Enable Antenna diversity for AR9565 (int)

-Bluetooth support is comming with kernel 3.8 as noted in this changelog.
-Our device is AR9462 (Foxconn / Hon Hai [0489:e04e]).

-As 28 of March, using kernel 3.8.4, there's no bluetooth support.
-A bug should be filled.
+Bluetooth:

+TODO

 Sound
 -----

-Alsa works out of the box except for headphone detection but a lot of people complains on bugs on our chipset CA0132 that also affect to M17xR4.
+This computer is using the CA0132 chipset.
+Alsa should work out of the box except for some bugs.

-Changes are coming on 3.9 kernel, see this.

-NOTE: At some point, my audio stopped working and I tried everithing.
-It didn't work until I formated and reinstalled everything.
+For those using 3.8 kernel note that card sometimes will do random noise that can be fixed by reloading the corresponding module saying that buffer position should be fixed:

+    rmmod snd_hda_intel
+    modprobe snd_hda_intel position_fix=1

+If you loose sound after system wake you can recover it by rebooting into Windows and booting Linux again.
+I believe this has to do with a firmware problem.
+There's also no headphone detection.

+In kernel 3.9 firmware problem seems to be fixed and headphone detection is working (If speakers don't automute go to alsamixer and unmute HP/Speaker Auto Detect).
+A lot of channels and fx were added to alsa.
+Automute only works with the one headphone and microphone jack and not with the earphones jack.
+This should be reported.

 Touchpad
 --------

-TODO
+Works out of the box.
+See Synaptics

 Video
 -----

-Since kernel 3.5 PRIME technology is officially supported by the nouveau graphic drivers.
-This means that Nvidia Optimus used in this computer is supported.
-Anyway you need to install bumblebee for letting vgaswitcheroo disable your graphics card.
+Since kernel 3.5, PRIME technology is officially supported by the Nouveau graphic drivers.
+This means that the Nvidia Optimus GPU used in this computer is supported.
+You need to install bumblebee to let vgaswitcheroo disable your graphics card.

-In kernel 3.7 power managing methods were add so that battery life increased a lot.
+In kernel 3.7 power managing methods were added, so battery life increased a lot.

+Kernel 3.10 is coming with a lot of fixes in the Nouveau driver for our NVE0 (Kepler) graphics card.
+We are expecting a lot of power management improvements.

 AlienFX
 -------